 Pupils with SEND are involved in the full life of the school and are making good progress through

-- Differentiation of the curriculum. - Staff understanding of the objectives of their curriculum planning for pupils with SEND and have strategies to support their learning. - Full access to extra-curricular clubs and visits.
+- Differentiation of the curriculum. - Staff understanding of the objectives of their curriculum planning for pupils with SEND and have strategies to support their learning.

 Arrangements to Monitor and Review the Policy